biocatiit/website/content/pages/about_beamline.rst

 (10\ :sup:`-3` – 10\ :sup:`-4` torr).
 The downstream support moves all these components under
 computer control to follow the beam as reflected off of the mirror.
 Downstream of this table is 6.4 x 1.5 m vibration-isolation table that is used for most small-angle diffraction and scattering experiments.
+Two more sets of scatterless slits are mounted on this table, the upstream one is used as anti-scatter slits and the downstream (just upstream of the sample) as guard slits.

 The beamline control software is based on the `Experimental Physics and Industrial Control System (EPICS) <https://www.aps.anl.gov/epics>`_ which